Today

 The ground stations use radar to make sure they are actually where we think they are.

-A receiver, like you might find in your phone or in your parents car, is constantly listening for a signal from these satellites.
-The receiver figures out how far away they are from some of them.
+A receiver, like you might find in your phone or in your parents car,

 The ancient sailors of history would be flabbergasted by the speed and ease of pinpointing your location today.